drackp2m/set-online/README.md

 Using the mikro-orm migration system, three `npm` commands are available:

-- 🔍 Check if there are pending migrations using `npm migration:check`
+- 🔍 Check if there are pending migrations using `node --run migration:check`
-- 📦 Create a migration that synchronizes all entities using `npm migration:create`
+- 📦 Create a migration that synchronizes all entities using `node --run migration:create`
-- 🏗️ Execute migrations to synchronize the database using `npm migration:execute`
+- 🏗️ Execute migrations to synchronize the database using `node --run migration:execute`

 ## Library creation